axemonk/Excel-formula/README.txt

 -- Install Instrucitons --

 1. Install via Package Control
-2. Open, navigate to, or create a '.txt' file containing the Excel formulas you wish to be highlighted.
+2. In Sublime, Open, navigate to, or create a '.txt' file containing the Excel formulas you wish to be highlighted.
 3a.
 Select the "Excel formula" syntax option from the syntax selection menu from the bottom right of Sublime.
 3b.
 Alternatively, open the Command Palette and type "Excel formula".
 Select the top option ("Set Syntax: Excel formula").
 4. Enjoy!